 How to Get to Berlin

-Berlin has 2 airports – Tegel and Schönefeld.
-6 airlines fly there from London, with around 80 flights a week and you can often get return flights for under £50.
-From both airports, it is around 30 minutes into the city, by bus/train for around 3 euro.
+Berlin has two airports – Tegel and Schönefeld.
+Multiple airlines fly there from London, with around 80 flights a week, and you can often get return flights for under £100.
+From both airports, it is around 30 minutes to the city by bus or train.
 Alternatively, Berlin taxis are relatively cheap in comparison to most other Western European cities.